 Our mission is to provide the greater Rhode Island area with exceptional therapy.

 We understand that every individual client, session, and situation is unique.
 Our therapists utilize evidence-based therapy techniques such as cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), psychodynamic therapy, mindfulness strategies, and acceptance and commitment therapy (ACT).

 All of our therapists treat all diagnoses, each with specialized training in areas such as LGBTQIA concerns, eating disorders, college mental health, anxiety, personality disorders, trauma, life transitions, and relationship difficulties.

 Everyone on our team is trained in evidence based therapies including cognitive behavioral therapy (CBT) and psychodynamic therapy.
 Some of us have specialized training in other therapies such as dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), eye movement desensitization and reprocessing (EMDR), and internal family systems therapy (IFS).

 Everything we do is designed to give you the best possible therapy experience.
 Our team is comprised of highly trained, experienced therapists.
-We understand the importance of matching therapeutic style to the particular needs of each client, and are able to do this by intentionally creating a team of therapists with different specialties and approaches.
+We understand the importance of matching therapeutic style to the particular needs of each client, and are able to do this as we intentionally have created a team of therapists with different specialties and approaches.

 We will work with you to understand why you are seeking therapy and collaboratively construct a treatment plan.

 Most of the therapists at PVD Psychological Associates are in-network with Blue Cross Blue Shield (commercial plans only; not community).

-We also accept all United Healthcare Student Resource Plans as well as Aetna Student Resource Plans.
+We also accept United Healthcare Student Resources and Aetna Student Resources Plans.
 These University insurance plans include the Brown, RISD, JWU, URI, Boston University, Columbia, Cornell, and many other student insurance plans.
 Lastly, some of our providers are in network with Optum/United Healthcare.

 If you do not have one of these insurances, we are happy to provide you with the necessary paperwork to seek reimbursement.